 Richard joins our Public Sector Account Management team, liaising with NHS trusts, police forces and local councils customers on their interpreting projects.
 Previously, Richard worked in our Interpreting Operations & Commercial Sales departments.

 Capita was recommended by a friend who already worked here.
 I was working late nights in my previous job and wanted a more structured working day.
 The office is only a 10-minute drive from my home and the job description seemed interesting.

 I have a background in customer-facing roles, which vary from having my own business teaching guitar to working in the restaurant industry.

-Why did you want a role in Sales?
+Why did you want a role in Account Management?

 I really enjoy liaising with different parties and building relationships, inside and outside of work.
 I also like the sound of my own voice a little too much!

 What would you consider to be your biggest success?